catkin/catkin_tools/docs/verbs/catkin_config.rst

 Whitelisting and Blacklisting Packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Packages can be added to a package *whitelist* or *blacklist* in order to change which packages get built.
+Packages can be added to a package *whitelist* or *denylist* in order to change which packages get built.
 If the *whitelist*  is non-empty, then a call to ``catkin build`` with no specific package names will only build the packages on the *whitelist*.
 This means that you can still build packages not on the *whitelist*, but only if they are named explicitly or are dependencies of other whitelisted packages.